 The Toilet is Overflowing

 If your toilet is filling and won’t stop or there’s water flowing everywhere, there’s a clog in the line somewhere.
-The first thing to do is to turn off the water supply valve for the toilet.
+It could be because you’ve flushed one of the things that you shouldn’t ever flush down the toilet.
+Regardless of the cause, the first thing to do is to turn off the water supply valve for the toilet.

 Next, you’ll need to unclog the toilet.
 Start with a plunger.
 If that doesn’t do the job, get a toilet auger from your local hardware store.
 If you still can’t get the clog out, it’s time to call a plumber.